kingsley-sama/kingsley-sama/README.md

 ### :woman_technologist: About Me :
- I am a Fullstak Developer from Russia <br>
+ I am a Fullstak Software Developer from Nigeria <br>
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time i explore the use of number theory In encrytion and cryptography I also explore The maths behind trade bots and how they can make more money over time.
+I also Love exploring LLMs.

 - :mailbox:How to reach me: [![Telegram Badge](https://img.shields.io/badge/-AlekGurov-blue?style=flat&logo=Telegram&logoColor=white)](https://t.me/AlekGurov)